NatashaKamami/Machine-Learning-1/Credit_Risk_Modelling/README.md

 **Encoding Categorical Variables:** - Categorical columns were encoded using a label encoding to convert them into numerical form.

 ### 4. Handling Class Imbalance
 There existed an imbalance in the distribution of the classes in the target variable (`y`).
-SMOTE (Synthetic Minority Over-sampling Technique) was applied in order to balance the classes.
+SMOTE (Synthetic Minority Over-sampling Technique) was applied on the training set in order to balance the classes in the training set while maintaining the imbalance in the test and validation set in order to maintain the authenticity of the data.

 ### 5. Model Training and Evaluation
-A number of classification models were trained and the models were evaluated.
+A number of classification models were trained and the models were evaluated using the f1 score.
 The models implemented included:

 1. **Logistic Regression:** - Standard logistic regression was applied, as well as L1-regularized logistic regression (Lasso) and L2-regularized logistic regression (Ridge).

-2. **Decision Tree Classifier:** - A Decision Tree model was trained and cross-validated.
+2. **Decision Tree Classifier:** - A Decision Tree model was trained .

-3. **Random Forest Classifier:** - A Random Forest model was also trained and evaluated using cross-validation.
+3. **Random Forest Classifier:** - A Random Forest model was also trained and evaluated.

 ### 6. Hyperparameter Tuning
 Random Forest was the best performing model from the models that were trained and hyperparameter tuning was done on it to improve the model's performance.